 Where can I learn more about the eligibility requirements and how to register to vote?

-The Secretary of State’s Office posts information on its website on what is required to be eligible to vote, how to register to vote, the deadlines for registering, and other information at Register to Vote in Washington State.
+The Secretary of State’s Office posts information on its website on what is required to be eligible to vote, how to register to vote, and other information at Voter Eligibility.

 Where can I find the state and federal laws that govern voter registration?